margaret-swift/kaza-ele/README.md

 # Project steps
 ## 1.	**Agent data**
   - [x] ~~**Gather elephant data**: Robin should be sending elephant data over soon.~~.
 DONE 9/16/23
-  - [ ] **Gather agent attributes**: List movement characteristics of agents from data and gather missing parameters from literature.
-This includes a deeper dive into literature on elephant preferences for certain landcover types (although we can find that out through modeling our data) or responses to settlement areas, for example.
+  - [x] ~~**Gather agent attributes**: List movement characteristics of agents from data and gather missing parameters from literature.
+This includes a deeper dive into literature on elephant preferences for certain landcover types (although we can find that out through modeling our data) or responses to settlement areas, for example.~~ DONE, saved in 02_scripts/2_eda/eleStats.R
     - [ ] Definition and transition matrix for activity states by **sex** and **season**
     - [ ] Home range size (female only), by **season**
     - [ ] Rates of fence crossing by **activity type** and **season** (male only)